iamd3vil/blobasaur/README.md

 ## Redis Commands

-Blobnom implements a subset of Redis commands for blob operations:
+Blobasaur implements a subset of Redis commands for blob operations:

 ### Basic Commands